jenni-westoby/Julia_GPU_examples/docs/src/Vector_addition.md

 Note that in both versions of ```main()```, the sanity check is carried out on the host (CPU), not the device (GPU).

-So we've written our first Julia script that will execute on a GPU!
-That's pretty cool.
+So we have written our first Julia script that will execute on a GPU!
+That is pretty cool.
 But again, the eagle eyed amongst you might be grumbling.
 Whilst our script does run on a GPU, there is absolutely no parallelism in it.
-In fact, it is likely that the GPU version of our script is actually slower than the CPU version, given that GPU processors are generally slower than CPU processors AND we had to copy a load of data from host to device and back again in the GPU version, which we didn't have to bother with in the CPU version.
+In fact, it is likely that the GPU version of our script is actually slower than the CPU version, given that GPU processors are generally slower than CPU processors AND we had to copy the data from host to device and back again in the GPU version, which we did not have to bother with in the CPU version.
 Time to introduce some parallelism to our script.

 # Parallelising over threads